How to Build Synergistic Teams?

 How to find the best employee for the right task?

 With 77% of high-performance IT projects implemented with the support of project management software, ideally, a great manager will want to track these skills and the employee ability.
 Luckily in today’s society, there are a wide variety of software products that can help with project management, and a few products that can track skills of their employees for optimal employee delegation.
-Utilising one of these software products and having access to a skills database to make decisions, is a business decision that will separate a good manager from a great one.
+Utilizing one of these software products and having access to a skills database to make decisions, is a business decision that will separate a good manager from a great one.

 What are the Consequences?